Press ESC to close

 Chamari Athapaththu is a legend of Sri Lankan cricket and an inspiration to many women cricketers in her country.
 She made her T20 World Cup debut on June 15, 2009, against India, which was her only appearance in that edition.

-The next 2 editions were underwhelming for Chamari, but she has put on significant performances since 2014.
-Chamari has scored 110 or more runs in 4 editions, with her 154-run tally in 2020 being the highest.
+The next two editions were underwhelming for Chamari, but she has been putting on significant performances since 2014.
+Chamari has scored 110 or more runs in four editions, with her 154-run tally in 2020 being the highest.

 Saurabh Chede